Yellowstone Bourbon - Honoring America's First National Park, One Sip at a Time

 Yellowstone American Single Malt Whiskey

-The Yellowstone American Single Malt Whiskey is not a bourbon but a 4-year-old whiskey distilled from malted barley at a single distillery or malt.
+The Yellowstone American Single Malt Whiskey is not a bourbon but a 4-year-old whiskey distilled from malted barley at a single distillery.
+They do not disclose what style of malt(s) they use.
 This product is bottled at 108 proof (54 % ABV).

 • Nose - Cereal malt and honey with a hint of peach blossom